 Every day, hundreds of hungry and hurting men, women, and children count on The Union Mission Ministries for help.
-It can be a challenge to provide all the things our guests need—and the coronavirus pandemic has increased the costs for nearly everything we provide.
+It can be a challenge to provide all the things our guests need—and costs have risen on nearly everything we provide to them for free.

 If you or your family, Sunday school class, Scouting troop, or corporate outreach group wants to make a difference that changes lives, consider a collection drive to provide some of our always-most-needed items.
-For more information, contact our Volunteer Engagement Coordinator.
+As you are making your plans, please contact our Volunteer Engagement Coordinator.

 It’s easy to sponsor a full meal for our shelter guests!
 You can make a financial donation to cover the costs, personally prepare, cook, and deliver, or cater a breakfast, lunch, or dinner (between 100–120 portions total).
 To be added to the schedule, just contact our Volunteer Coordinator.

 Another option is a collection drive for $10 fast-food gift cards.
 Many of our residents work off-site and odd hours.
 A gift card for a local chain restaurant, gas station, or convenience store gives them an affordable meal break that’s a real blessing.

 The Union Mission no longer encourages collection drives for canned goods and non-perishable pantry staples.
 Our storage space and volunteer availability to organize and rotate donations have been limited because of the coronavirus pandemic.

 It can be expensive to set up a new home, especially when you’ve been homeless.
 You need just about everything to get started.
 As shelter guests move into permanent housing, you can bless them with plastic tote full of useful household items.
-Most filled Housewarming Hope Totes cost about $50–$75, making this a great project for groups large or small!
+Most filled Housewarming Hope Totes cost about $75 to $100, making this a great project for groups large or small!

 Many of our guests arrive with their clothing in a garbage bag or crammed into a backpack.
 Providing them with a wheeled suitcase or dufflebag helps protect their belongings and restore their dignity.
 Luggage also facilitates an easier move into permanent housing.